Home » Computer Guides » Windows 11 Network Sharing Not Working.

 Microsoft accounts.

 So there you have it.
-With Windows 11 24H2 you have to have passwords and password protected sharing setup on your network.
+With Windows 11 24H2 you have to have passwords on all your PC accounts and password protected sharing setup on every PC on your network.

 I’m not sure if that’s a deliberate ploy by Microsoft or just a bug in the 24H2 update, but at the moment, nothing else seems to work.